Let’s face it… the only thing we really care about as B2B marketers is generating leads for our sales team.

 And some which suggest it’s very effective, like this one:

 The truth lies with how B2B companies use their social accounts.
-Companies who frequently upload self-promotion posts are going to fall short.
-On the other hand, companies who direct both organic and paid social traffic towards their free asset pages are going to drive many more leads.
+Companies that frequently upload self-promotion posts are going to fall short.
+On the other hand, companies that direct both organic and paid social traffic towards their free asset pages are going to drive many more leads.

 LinkedIn is the B2B goldmine.
 With over half a million daily active users, LinkedIn is ideal for getting your content in front of a highly relevant audience.
 Just like paid search, Linkedin may not be the cheapest advertising platform.
 But we’re not looking for cheap leads.
 We’re looking for relevant leads and future customers.

 The great thing about LinkedIn ads is how granular you are able to target.